How to remove duplicates and replace with blank cells in Excel?

 Note: You can replace cell references in above two formulas according to your case.

-The Compare Ranges utility of Kutools for Excel can help you quickly select the duplicate values in a range.
+The Select Duplicate & Unique Cells utility of Kutools for Excel can help you quickly select the duplicate values in a range.
 On the other hand, with this utility, you can also compare two ranges, and select all duplicates in one range at once.

-4. Then click OK, if you select Duplicate Values, the duplicate values have been selected which not contain the values appear for the first time.
+4. Then click OK, if you select Duplicates (Except 1 st one) option, the duplicate values have been selected which not contain the values appear for the first time.
 And then press the Delete key to remove them.
 See screenshots:

-5. If you select Duplicate Values+1st occurrence, all the duplicate values which contain the values appear for the first time, and only leave the unique values.
+5. If you select All duplicates (Including 1 st one) option, all the duplicate values which contain the values appear for the first time, and only leave the unique values.
 And then press the Delete key to remove them.
 See screenshots: